the-necessary-fret/the-necessary-fret/README.md

 <h1 align="center"></h1>

-Know us ?
+<h5 align="center">Know us ?
 We're separate from what we actually are .
 Don't fret .
-This is an account purely to show off our interest and introduce ourselves .
+This is an account purely to show off our interest and introduce ourselves .</h5>

 <h6 align="center">We're open to c+h if you need it !
 May be wary of interactions , sorry in advance .</h6>